owentechnologist/roach-semantic-lookup/README.md

 ![semantic caching](./semanticcaching.png)

-# roach-semantic-lookup
+# roach-semantic-lookup & prompt customization
 This example calls an LLM, stores the LLM response as text, along with both a vector embedding of the prompt and the text of the prompt used.
 The datastore used is CRDB.
-The example also showcases searching for a prompt using Vector Search in order to avoid repeated calls to the LLM.
+The example showcases searching for a prompt using Vector Search in order to avoid repeated calls to the LLM.
+The example also offers a simple way to adjust the prompt sent to the llm which showcases variety in LLM behavior ranging from a helpful FAQ to a SQL customizer, capable of populating preparedStatements with relevant arguments.

 ## This example showcases a pattern known as semantic caching.